 3. Walk to the north edge of the cliffs to view Mt.
 St. Helens, Rainier and Adams.

-4. Bring your pad of paper and add an "African Safari Series" stamp to your collection - visit http://www.geocities.com/rscarpen/Lb/US/OR/AfricanSafari/ for details.
+4. Bring your pad of paper and add an "African Safari Series" stamp to your collection - visit http://www.geocities.com/rscarpen/Lb/US/OR/AfricanSafari/

 5. Bring your GPS and go geocaching - visit http://www.geocaching.com/seek/cache_details.aspx?ID=81197